gazymandias/bigquery_dataform/README.md

 This code allows you to create Dataform tables from csv data in seconds!

-1. save the csv data in a file under seeds/ - this must be in the format below inside a js constant wrapper unfortunately;
+1. save the csv data in a file under *seeds/* - the csv contents must be pasted inside a js constant wrapper though this function can handle quotes or not;

 #### **`seeds/example.csv`**
 ``` js